-Before you get round to planting pumpkin seeds, you first need to decide what is the best variety to grow for your purpose.
+Today we’ll look at how to plant your pumpkin seeds for best results, whether you are growing for cooking, Halloween or competition.
+Before you can plant pumpkin seeds, you need to decide what is the best variety to grow for your purpose.

-You also need to decide whether you are going to grow an heirloom variety or a hybrid.
+It’s time to decide whether you are going to grow an heirloom variety or a hybrid.
 What is the difference?
 Well, heirloom varieties are those which have been around for a long time and allow for seed collecting for the following year.
-This is because they are open pollinated (marked OP) They are pollinated by bees, insects or wind as nature intended and can be grown year after year.
-They tend to have good disease resistance and lots of flavour.
+This is because they are open pollinated (marked OP).
+They are pollinated by bees, insects or wind, as nature intended and can be grown year after year.
+They tend to have good disease resistance and lots of flavor.

 So if you need a pumpkin for a very special purpose you might choose a hybrid which has exactly the characteristics you require, but otherwise, planting pumpkin seeds from an heirloom variety will help to preserve them for future generations, and is much more sustainable in terms of growing a crop year after year from the same seeds.